Freedom and Constraints in the K3 Landscape: Type I/Heterotic on K3

 \section{Type I/Heterotic on K3}

 We wish to construct $d=6$ vacua with chiral $(1,0)$ supersymmetry (8 real supercharges) starting with the type I or heterotic string theory on a K3 surface $S$.
 The type I and $SO(32)$ heterotic string\footnote[3]{The gauge group is really Spin(32)/$\Z_2$ and not $SO(32)$ for both the type I and the heterotic string.
-See \cite{Berkoozetal, orientifold-vector} for further discussions of this point.
-In this paper we consider bundles with vector structure for which the $\Z_2$'s are not important.} theories are equivalent under a strong-weak duality \cite{heteroticduality}.
+See \cite{Berkoozetal, orientifold-vector} for further discussions of this point.} theories are equivalent under a strong-weak duality \cite{heteroticduality}.
 The low-energy effective action of both string theories is type I supergravity.
 Since our analysis is carried out using the effective action alone, it applies to both the type I and the heterotic string.
 Some calculations are more transparent in the heterotic string, while the type I string gives an intuitive picture of the $SO(32)$ gauge group in terms of D9-branes.
 In this section we discuss the constraints imposed by tadpole cancellation and low-energy supersymmetry.
 Readers familiar with these constraints can skip to the summary at the end of this section.